leverimmy/Human-Resource-Machine/README.md

 # Human Resource Machine

-Repository for the codes of Fundamentals of Programming, 2023 Fall
+Repository for the codes of the project of Fundamentals of Programming, 2023 Fall

 **目录**